fsantiag/sonar-clojure/README.md

 Maven will generate a SNAPSHOT under the folder ***target***.

 ## Compatibility
-At the moment, SonarClojure supports SonarQube version 7.9.3+.
+At the moment, SonarClojure supports up to version 8.6.1 of SonarQube.

 ## License